Many businesses sell to other businesses (B2B) on a small or large scale, but not all take advantage of the benefits or B2B ecommerce.

 Your buyers are busy people, so they will want you to make the buying process fast and efficient.
 They are unlikely to pick up the telephone or e-mail you find out if you have what they want.

 Fast and relevant search results, online product descriptions, data sheets, quote options and easy checkout processes will be important to them.
 Although you will want to retain the flexibility to provide manual quotes and handle paper purchase orders and invoices when needed, you can improve your customer’s experience and your own efficiency with automation.

 Your long-standing clients will certainly value the personal relationship that they have with you and your team and you won’t want to change this.
 However, modern B2B ecommerce solutions have sophisticated tools that allow you to reflect your in-depth knowledge of your customer’s needs and preferences in their online, self-service experience.

 Both you and your registered customers can benefit from access to their previous buying histories when you integrate your ecommerce platform with your other business systems.
 You will be able to anticipate their next orders and contact them with timely reminders and offers.
-They will be able to make fast and efficient repeat orders or quickly create new orders from their list of favourites.
-You can also give them a personalised catalogue when the log in and an easy payment process with their prices and special offers already included
+They will be able to make fast and efficient repeat orders or quickly create new orders from their list of favorites.
+You can also give them a personalized catalogue when the log in and an easy payment process with their prices and special offers already included

 - Added value

 With an integrated end-to-end process, you can give your customers a complete view from placing their order to delivery.
 If they need to send consignments to multiple locations, you can easily give them these options.

 If they want to ask advice, they can call you directly from your website to speak with their own sales representative or your customer services team, who can see the same account information at the same time.

 Queries can be quickly resolved and then your customer can continue to place their order online or hand it over to one of your team members.
 Your sales team can give them expert advice rather than spending time on administrative processes.